 In this the psychology section of our website we have the following pages to help you further:

-Free your mind visualization: See our short video about the psychology of 'Living Well in the Present Moment.'
+Free your mind: See our short video about the psychology of 'Living Well in the Present Moment.'

 This link leads to the video for those who want keep it for future reference.

 The page is now complete.
-We do hope that you found the mind visualization and mind exercises useful and that it will help on your journey through life!
+We do hope you found the visualization exercises useful and that they will help on your journey through life!